 So close to start!
 Our proctoring service presents one last rules check.

 Once the formalities are complete, you’ll start the exam with the multiple choice question portion.
 Each multiple choice question has 2 - 4 answer choices to choose from.
-Some are true/false questions.
 Some include code blocks in the question.
 Some will include code blocks in the answers.
 After you’ve answered all 30, you’ll have the opportunity to review them all.

 This portion of the exam aims to test your practical ability to write Vue.js code.